searene/sand/content/posts/find-the-majority-element-using-the-boyer-moore-majority-voting-algorithm.md

 $$(c - \frac{k}{2}) \cdot 2 > n - k \label{1} \tag{1}$$

-That is equivalent to
+Which is equivalent to

 $$2c - k > n - k$$

-That is equivalent to
+Which is equivalent to

 $$2c > n$$